Anwonu/RA-achievement-list/README.md

 Also, if you close the initial window dirently, all windows will close together; then, the next time you open it, all achievement windows will reopen as well.

 Refresh timer is set to 30 seconds.
 I'm a bit reluctant to let this be editable.
-People like to see changes as close to real time as possible, but pulling requests too often for
+People like to see changes as close to real time as possible, but pulling requests too often for updates that usually comes every few minutes is pretty wasteful.

 ## Known issues
 - This is meant to be used for 1 user only; if you open an achievement list and change the username/ULID, the program will start to update for that new user while keeping the old user's list.
 I don't have any plans to change that.